apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <p>
 HDFS is deployed on production clusters and handles real workloads with roughly 200000 IOPS.
-We believe that Crail, which can handle a much bigger number of workloads, is able to run real workloads on very large clusters.
+We believe that Crail, which can handle a much bigger number of IOPS, is able to run real workloads on very large clusters.
 A common assumption is that Java-based implementations suffer from performance loss.
 We show that a Java-based system can handle a high amount of operations even compared to a C++-based system like RAMCloud.